-These skinny cookies have NO sugar, NO white flour, and only 2 tablespoons of butter in the whole batch!
+These low calorie cookies have NO sugar, NO white flour, and only 2 tablespoons of butter in the whole batch!
 What they do have are a ton of mix-ins.
 Oatmeal, coconut, bran flakes, pecans to name a few.
 They taste like a Texas Cowboy Cookie, but way better for you!
 (Which means I can eat half a batch…right?)

 I finally feel like life is getting back to normal after all the Christmas festivities!
 Charlotte started school again today so we are back to having a schedule.
 Well.
 At least someone in the family has a schedule.
 Certainly 2-month-old Valentine doesn’t.
 She’s like a tiny 9-pound princess who forces me to bend to her every beck and call, or whimper and cry as the case may be.
 She’s started smiling at me regularly though, which is basically payment in full for my slave labor.